We are proud to be a NHS Foundation Trust

 These freedoms mean that together we can shape our ambulance service around local needs and priorities.

-We provide health services and employment opportunities to a local population which has significant health and social needs.
 We feel that, as an NHS Foundation Trust, we can play a much greater role in supporting the ongoing development and success of our local communities.